otrv4/otrv4/otrv4.md

 #### Sending a Data Message

-The `ENCRYPTED_MESSAGES` state is the state where a participant is allowed to send encrypted data messages.
-There are only one other state in which a participant can send an attached encrypted message (that do not have the same format as a data message):
+The `ENCRYPTED_MESSAGES` state is the only state where a participant is allowed to send encrypted data messages.

-* On `START`: when a participant attaches an encrypted message to the Non-Interactive-Auth message.

-In any other case and if the state is `START`, `WAITING_AUTH_R`, or `WAITING_AUTH_I`, queue the message for encrypting and sending it when the participant transitions to the `ENCRYPTED_MESSAGES` state.
+If the state is `START`, `WAITING_AUTH_R`, or `WAITING_AUTH_I`, queue the message for encrypting and sending it when the participant transitions to the `ENCRYPTED_MESSAGES` state.

 If the state is `FINISHED`, the participant must start another OTR conversation to send encrypted messages: